musikinformatik/SAWDUST/README.md

 # SAWDUST

+>"Not only old stuff but also the temporarily left alone collects dust"

 A version of the classic SAWDUST by Herbert Brün, Gary Grossman, Jody Kravitz, Keith Johnson, and Arun Chandra.

 experimental …